thinknimble/tn-models-fp/README.md

 /**
  * Create your api
  * Each api has a create, retrieve, list method by default
+ * They must be enabled by declaring them in the api with a type
+ *
  * These methods are accessible through the api directly eg:
  * userApi.create({})
  * userApi.retrieve({})